 Where to File a Consumer Complaint

-Before working with a credit repair company, make sure they understand and value your rights.
-Lexington Law Firm helps you leverage your rights by complying with the Credit Repair Organizations Act—and we have helped clients legally address millions of questionable items on their credit reports.
-To learn more about your rights as a consumer and how to better understand your credit, get a free credit assessment from Lexington Law Firm.
+Before working with a credit repair company, make sure it understands and values your rights.
+Lexington Law Firm helps you leverage your rights by complying with the Credit Repair Organizations Act—and we’ve helped clients legally address millions of questionable items on their credit reports.
+To learn more about your rights as a consumer and how to better understand your credit, get a free credit assessment from Lexington Law Firm today.